About the Film

 Scilla Andreen (Pronounced Sheila) is the CEO and Co-Founder of IndieFlix and the founder of the IndieFlix Foundation.
-She is an Emmy nominated Costume Designer and an award-winning Producer of such films as Bit Players, The Empowerment Project, Screenagers and the recently released Angst, a documentary created to raise awareness around anxiety.
-She is a popular speaker at Sundance, Cannes, CES, SXSW, Women in Film, and other major industry events.
-Frustrated by complicated and one-sided distribution deals, Scilla co-founded IndieFlix which has become one of the most meaningful global online streaming platforms in the industry.
-IndieFlix specializes in edutainment, streaming over 6000 films from 85 countries and creating and screening social change documentaries offline in over ten thousand communities in 20 countries Scilla is on a mission to change the world with film. indieflix.com
+She is the Producer and Director of the new documentary, LIKE, the Executive Producer/Producer of Angst and Angst series, “It Gets Better” and Co-Producer and Co-Executive Producer of Screenagers, as well as an Emmy nominated Costume Designer and Award-Winning Producer of such films as Bit Players, Outpatient and The Empowerment Project.
+Scilla is a popular speaker at Sundance, Cannes, CES, SXSW, Women in Film, and other major industry events.
+Scilla co-founded IndieFlix which has become one of the most meaningful global screening and a subscription streaming services that produces and distributes social impact films and series to create positive change in the world.
+Scilla is on a mission to change the world with film. indieflix.com

 Dr. Bubrick has provided direct patient care, supervised psychiatric residents and trained child and adolescent psychiatrists and psychologists in the CBT treatment for anxiety disorders.
 He has led workshops on OCD and anxiety disorders, and in his role as a public lecturer he has presented at primary and secondary schools, academic medical centers, community health organizations and professional conferences.
 He also co-authored Overcoming Compulsive Hoarding, the first book ever written on the topic.

 A dedicated advocate for children and their families, Dr. Bubrick is a significant public voice educating parents and teachers about the fear at the roots of anxiety — and how it’s effectively treated.

 Clinical Assistant Professor, Department of Psychology, Philadelphia College of Osteopathic Medicine